Thursday, January 16, 2014

 He began to serve in May of 1915 before suffering a knee injury when his vehicle was hit by an artillery shell.
 While out of action he was given the opportunity to take a non-combat posting in the northwest of France far from the battle, but chose instead to return to the front in August only to be killed in action on September 16, 1916.
 His body was never recovered.

 Lieutenant Frank McGee

-McGee was later elected to the first class to be inducted into the Hockey Hall of Fame in 1945.
+McGee was later elected to the Hockey Hall of Fame in the first class to be inducted in 1945.

 Today's featured jersey is a 1905 Ottawa Silver Seven Frank McGee jersey as worn during his record setting 14 goal game against Dawson City.
 The Senators trademark red, black and white horizontal "barberpole" stripes were first adopted in 1903, and except for one season with vertical stripes in 1910-11, remained in use through the original Senators final season in Ottawa of 1933-34, with the addition of the letter "O" crest from 1929-30 on.